-School Psychologist means an employee:
+School Psychologist means an employee who is:

-- (a) who is registered as a psychologist within Tasmania in accordance with the provisions of the Health Practitioner Regulation National Law (Tasmania) Act 2010; or - (b) who possesses a degree with a qualification in psychology which will enable registration following a period of supervised practice as a School Psychologist; and - (c) who is employed to work with children and students in schools, Child and Family Learning Centres and colleges; and - (d) whose work, without limiting the nature and extent of it, may involve undertaking intellectual assessments; diagnosing learning difficulties; establishing remedial programs; counselling students; advising teachers; and liaising with parents.
+- (a) is registered as a psychologist within Tasmania in accordance with the provisions of the Psychologists Registration Act 2000; or - (b) possesses a degree with a fourth year qualification in psychology which will enable registration following two years of supervised practice as a School Psychologist.

+- (c) Such a person is employed to work with preschool children and students in schools and colleges. - (d) Without limiting the nature and extent of their work it may involve the employee in undertaking intellectual assessments; diagnosing learning difficulties; establishing remedial programs; counselling students; advising teachers; and liaising with parents.